William-148/lynxDB/examples.md

   - [Delete](#delete-by-primary-key)

 ## Database Operations
-For the examples below, the following LynxDB configuration is used:
+Create the types for the tables:

 ```typescript
 type User = {